-Services PMI in the United Kingdom averaged 53.13 points from 2007 until 2020, reaching an all time high of 62.50 points in October of 2013 and a record low of 13.40 points in April of 2020.
+Services PMI in the United Kingdom averaged 53.34 points from 2007 until 2022, reaching an all time high of 62.90 points in May of 2021 and a record low of 13.40 points in April of 2020.
 This page provides the latest reported value for - United Kingdom Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United Kingdom Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+United Kingdom Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

 Services PMI in the United Kingdom is expected to be 50.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United Kingdom Services PMI is projected to trend around 53.60 points in 2023 and 54.30 points in 2024, according to our econometric models.